-- a) The effective date of appointment. - b) The rank to which they are appointed. - c) Base salary plus any compensation for special assignments. - d) The Academic Unit(s) of appointment. - e) The apportionment of the contract load, for multiple (joint) appointments between Academic Units. - f) Any special assignments that involve extra compensation or release time. - g) A statement specifying the term of the appointment and the position's relationship to the tenure system specified in this Agreement. - h) A statement specifying that the appointment is subject to all terms and conditions of this Agreement. - i) Terms of appointment will be consistent with those of Section 7.2.1 and Section 9 of this Agreement. - j) The University shall provide the Association President with a copy of each letter of appointment and reappointment, as specified in Section 7.4.1.
+- a) The effective date of appointment. - b) The rank to which they are appointed. - c) Base salary plus any compensation for special assignments. - d) The Academic Unit(s) of appointment. - e) The home campus of appointment. - f) The apportionment of the contract load, for Joint Appointments between Academic Units.
+The Academic Unit with the higher apportionment will be the Primary Academic Unit.
+In the case of an evenly split Academic Appointment, a Primary Academic Unit will be assigned by the Provost - g) Any special assignments that involve extra compensation or release time. - h) A statement specifying the term of the appointment and the position's relationship to the tenure system specified in this Agreement. - i) A statement specifying that the appointment is subject to all terms and conditions of this Agreement. - j) Terms of appointment will be consistent with those of Section 7.2.1 and Section 9 of this Agreement.

+k) The University shall provide the Association President with a copy of each letter of appointment and reappointment, as specified in Section 7.4.1.